ammar-alee/BuilderX-1/README.md

 # BuilderX Offline Build (a.k.a BOB the builder)

-This is a cracked offline build for the [BuilderX](https://builderx.io/) program.
+This is an offline build for the [BuilderX](https://builderx.io/) program.

 ## How to run this?